 The grade and edge preparation recommendations below are not definitive and should not be considered final.
 You may need to apply other grades and edge preparations to optimize the process.
-However, based on decades of ceramic application history, the information in the tables provides the best starting point.
+However, based on decades of ceramic application history, the information that follows provides the best starting point.